 Submissions can cover a wide range of engineering-related work, including 3D printing, robotics, autonomous vehicles, batteries, drones, nanotechnology, and more.

-All satisfactory submissions will be summarized and published by our editorial team, exposing them to thousands of visitors.
+All satisfactory submissions will be published on our platform, exposing them to thousands of visitors.

 Anyone currently enrolled in an engineering degree of any disciple.
 The program is open to all levels including undergraduate students, graduate students, and Ph.D. candidates.
 Recent graduates (up to 1 year) are eligible to participate.